hm-lang/core/proposals/README.md

 And of course, class methods can also be overridden by child classes (see section on overrides).

-Class functions (2) can't depend on the instance, i.e., `This`, but are declared like other instance methods, just without `This` as an argument.
-They must be declared as readonly.
+Class functions (2) can't depend on the instance, i.e., `This`, and must be declared with a `this` before the function name in order to distinguish from class methods (and instance functions), e.g., `this myStaticFunction() := print("hi")`.
 They can be called from the class name, e.g., `x myClassFunction()`, or from an instance of the class, e.g., `X myClassFunction()`.
-Note that because of this, we're not allowed to define class functions with the same name as instance methods.
+Note that because of this, we're not allowed to define class functions with the same overload as instance methods.
+Similar to class functions are class variables, which are defined in an analogous way:
+`this MyStaticVariable := 123`, and which cannot shadow any class instance variables, since `X MyStaticVariable` and `x MyStaticVariable` should do the same thing.

-Instance functions (3) can't depend on any instance variables, but they can be different from instance to instance.
+Instance functions (3) normally can't depend on any instance variables, but are declared like instance methods, just without `This` as an argument.
+Instance functions can be different from instance to instance.
 They cannot be overridden by child classes but they can be overwritten.
 I.e., if a child class defines the instance function of a parent class, it overwrites the parent's instance function; calling one calls the other.
 To declare an instance function, we simply